johnwils/meteor-react-material-template/README.md

 The first user created is 'admin' and subsequent users are 'user'.

-## SCSS
-SCSS is also locally scoped to each page/component folder.
-This makes managing styles easy, as .scss files are in the same folder as the component file.

-*Note:* most styling can be done via 'classes' using the Bootstrap API (see below)

-### Global styles
-There is 1 main.scss file that imports Bootstrap and 1 custom.scss to override default styles.
-An app-wide custom theme can be setup easily in custom.scss.
-## Bootstrap 4
-Bootstrap is being used directly on elements (adding to the 'class' or 'className') using the [v4 api](https://getbootstrap.com/docs/4.0/components/buttons/).
-This includes (so far) navbar, collapsed navbar, login/signup cards, search bar, dropdown menu and a modal.
-The api is well documented and easy to use.
-This approach limits the dependency on common external bootstrap packages.

 ## Autoprefixer
 Meteor's built-in css minify tool is replaced with `juliancwirko:postcss` ([mentioned](https://guide.meteor.com/build-tool.html#postcss) in the meteor docs).
 This package minifies CSS plus it makes use of a postcss entry in package.json to apply autoprefixer for wider browser support.

-## Responsive layout
-The grid from Bootstrap 4 ensures the layout is responsive on desktop and mobile.
-The navbar, modal and login/signup cards are good examples to check out on mobile.

 ## Testing